Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.markdown

 1. right click on one of the circles
 1. select "Inspect" or "Inspect Element", which shows you the source code for that element in the page
 1. find the "Console" section or tab
-1. type "svg" into the console to access your stored "svg" variable, which should reveal something like this:
+1. type "circle" into the console to access your stored "circle" variable (a D3 "selection", which contains an array), which should reveal something like this:

 ```JavaScript
 > dt {_groups: Array[1], _parents: Array[1]}
 ```
-You can expand the dropdowns and see the contents of the svg object.
+You can **expand the dropdown arrows** and see the contents of the circle object.
 This is a handy way to get behind the scenes of your JavaScript code.
 You can also access the console directly from inside your code by adding things like:

 ```JavaScript
 console.log("Here's my svg at step 1:");